alex/what-happens-when/README.rst

     - ``Resource``  "/" Retrieve main (index) page

-Is it a URL or a search term?
+IS IT A URL OR A SEARCH TERM?
 -----------------------------

 When no protocol or valid domain name is given the browser proceeds to feed the text given in the address box to the browser's default web search engine.
 In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.

-Convert non-ASCII Unicode characters in the hostname
+CONVERT NON-ASCII UNICODE CHARACTERS IN THE HOSTNAME
 ------------------------------------------------

 * The browser checks the hostname for characters that are not in ``a-z``, ``A-Z``, ``0-9``, ``-``, or ``.``.
 * Since the hostname is ``google.com`` there won't be any, but if there were the browser would apply `Punycode`_ encoding to the hostname portion of the URL.

-Check HSTS list
+CHECK HSTS LIST
 ---------------
 * The browser checks its "preloaded HSTS (HTTP Strict Transport Security)" list.
 This is a list of websites that have requested to be contacted via HTTPS only.
 * If the website is in the list, the browser sends its request via HTTPS instead of HTTP.
 Otherwise, the initial request is sent via HTTP.
 (Note that a website can still use the HSTS policy *without* being in the HSTS list.
 The first HTTP request to the website by a user will receive a response requesting that the user only send HTTPS requests.
 However, this single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)

-DNS lookup
+DNS LOOKUP
 ----------

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).